kahi-framework/kahi-ui.nbn.dev/content/docs/surfaces/tile.md

 ## Flush

-You can change the appearance of the `Tile` to be flush with the rest of the Application content.
+You can change the appearance of the `Tile` to be flush with the rest of the Application content via the `variation` property.

 ```svelte repl Tile Flush
 <script>